View all content tagged with Root Cause Analysis

 Learn how to find the cause of a latency increase using Lightstep's Service Health view.

-Learn how to improve your incident response capabilities using high-cardinality tags in your instrumentation, creating alerts, and configuring Workflow Links.
+Learn how to improve your incident response capabilities using high-cardinality attributes in your instrumentation, creating alerts, and configuring Workflow Links.

 Learn how to find the cause of an error rate increase using Lightstep's Service Health view.

 Use Lightstep to monitor service performance after a deployment to catch regressions and other issues quickly.

 Lightstep can ingest infrastructure metrics from your instrumentation to report on things like CPU and memory usage to help you resolve incidents fater.

 In Lightstep, you can add deployment markers to the Service Health for Deployments view so that you can easily see when service versions change, and if the change affects performance in any way.

 Lightstep lets you add flexible Workflow Links on the Trace View page that link to other resources, allowing access to all the info you need when you need it.

 A standard method of identifying the root cause of a performance regression is to manually comb through traces and search for common system attributes associated with that regression or with errors.
 With Correlations, Lightstep helps you find attributes correlated with latency and errors automatically.

 You can use Lightstep not only to monitor your services after a deploy, but also to compare performance over specific time periods and then dig into details to find the differences that caused the issue.